E. W. Jackson: Military service, education, and career

 Jackson joined the United States Marine Corps in 1970.
 He was honorably discharged as a corporal in 1973.
 He is a graduate of the University of Massachusetts Boston and Harvard Law School.

 He practiced law in the Boston area for 15 years.
 Jackson said he was asked to leave his first ministerial position in 1982, at a Baptist church in Cambridge, after two years.
 He said of his tenure there, "It was an older congregation, and I was a young 27-year-old firebrand.
 It was not a good mix."
 He remained in Boston until the late 1990s as a practicing attorney and preacher.

 While in Boston, he appeared on several radio shows on WHDH and hosted a nationally syndicated talk show, Earl Jackson Across America.

 While in Boston, Jackson became involved in extended legal battles with the Federal Communications Commission while serving as the general manager of a radio station.
-In 1993, Jackson was forced to enter bankruptcy protection.
-The protracted battles with the FCC contributed to his belief that the government unreasonably interferes in the free market.

-He has taught commercial law at Strayer University's campuses in Chesapeake and Virginia Beach.